 - Successful completion of the ‘Foundation’ course

 The nationwide average salary for a health coach is around $50,000 according to Glassdoor.com.
 In certain states such as California and New York, the average income for health coaches can range between $60,000 – $70,000 per year.
-Health coaches taking on an entrepreneurial or business role may make anywhere between $50 – $200 per hour, more so the higher range if your a credentialed medical or allied health professional.
+Health coaches taking on an entrepreneurial or business role may make anywhere between $50 – $200 per hour, more so the higher range if you’re a credentialed medical or allied health professional.

 As the public becomes more and more health conscious, there is a large push towards making lifestyle changes that promote long-term health and well-being.
 This increased awareness by healthcare professionals and by individuals that overall lifestyle change is necessary for improved health has resulted in the expansion of the need for health and wellness coaches, either working independently or working for healthcare facilities and private medical practices.